 Tipping as a such, or so it is generally agreed so, started in the 17th century in Tudor England, because of course it did.
 According to Kerry Segrave’s Tipping, the most widely known history of the practice (only if you haven’t followed this guy), if you stayed overnight in a private home, you were expected to give a small amount of money to their servants (whether the staff spat on the food of those who didn’t is unclear).
 The amount was then known as vails, and the practice began showing up in coffee houses and other establishments across London.
 In one frequented by writer Samuel Johnson, there was a bowl with the words “To Insure Promptitude”, and many speculate that “tip” is an acronym for that phrase.
 The more formal word for tipping, “gratuity”, goes much further than that, dating to either the 1520’s and from the French gratuité (graciousness), or from the Medieval Latin gratuitas (free gift).
 (Isn’t Wikipedia grand?)

 But tipping was here to stay.
 So much that, by 1926, all anti-tipping laws were repealed.
 And so we have come to this point in time.
 Tipping is not only standard, it is expected in all the United States.
 “If you can afford to eat out, you can afford to tip”, is the standard practice.
 Waiters earn sometimes as little as two dollars an hour, so they have to rely on tips.
-(I don’t make that little, but sorry, I’m not comfortable revealing how much I make.)
+(I make $7.79 an hour, or some $1,400 a month.
+My current rent is $1,100.)

 In recent years, a handful of restaurants have started going against the practice.
 In 2015, a handful of restaurants decided to pay their front-of-the-house staff full wages and, of course, raised prices.
 At the forefront was Danny Meyer, of the Union Square Hospitality Group, who in 2015 said, “I hate those Saturday nights where the whole dining room is high-fiving because they just set a record, and they’re counting their shekels, and the kitchen just says, ‘Well, boy, did we sweat tonight,’”.
 Meyer also famously wrote in the Group’s newsletter: